 13 Books About Depression That Can Help You Understand It Better

 There are a lot of reasons that you might want to turn to books about depression.
-If you have depression, or if someone you love has depression, certain books can help you understand the mental illness much better.
-Some books about depression are also good for helping you overcome depression, but these should be combined with other treatments.
+If you have depression, or if someone you love has depression, certain books can help you understand the condition much better.
+Some books are also good for helping you overcome or manage depression, but these should be combined with other treatments.

 The Effectiveness Of Self-Help Books